 First impressions count - styling your home can have a huge impact on the first impression of your home to potential buyers.
 Focus on keeping spaces neutral.
 You want the buyer to view your house as a blank canvas they can shape into the home of their dreams.

 Make sure you think about creating a home office if you don’t currently have one.
-Following COVID-19, working from home has become a new norm for many and showing them how they can setup the space to allow for this will be important.
+Following COVID-19, working from home is the new norm for many and showing people how they can setup the space to allow for this will be important.